Explosion at an Iranian refinery.

 A leak at a liquid gas pipeline at the facility sparked the fire.Mansour Darajati, Tehran crisis team head, said to state television.

-Iran has suffered a number of mysterious explosions around the country in recent years most notably the explosion and cyberattack at the Natanz nuclear factory which hampered the uranium enrichmment process needed to build the nuclear bomb.
+Iran has suffered a number of mysterious explosions around the country in recent years most notably the explosion and cyberattack at the Natanz nuclear factory which hampered the uranium enrichment process needed to build the nuclear bomb.
 It is believed that Israel might be behind such attacks due to their repeated announcements that they will do anything necessary to stop Iran from acquiring the bomb.
 The explosions excluding the ones at the nuclear plant, could also be the result of poor equipment.
-Bypassing safety procedures might be a common occurence in a number of companies which will eventually lead to an accident or a disaster.
+Bypassing safety procedures might be a common occurrence in a number of companies which will eventually lead to an accident or a disaster.
 The government most likely prefers to blame it on a country rather than admitting poor safety procedures.